isabella232/OfficeDocs-AlchemyInsights-pr.sl-SI/AlchemyInsights/bitlocker-recovery-keys.md

       Password:
         393943-22222-281721-555554-577984-77777-194700-99999
 ```
-<span data-ttu-id="b68bd-107">Če je bila naprava pred vpisom šifrirana, je bil ključ za obnovitev morda povezan z» Microsoftovim računom «(MSA), ki se uporablja za vpis v napravo med postopkom OOBE.</span><span class="sxs-lookup"><span data-stu-id="b68bd-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="b68bd-108">Če je bilo to res, se lahko z dostopom  https://onedrive.live.com/recoverykey in vpisom v MSA prikaže naprave, za katere so bile shranjene obnovitvene tipke.</span><span class="sxs-lookup"><span data-stu-id="b68bd-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>
+<span data-ttu-id="04961-107">Če je bila naprava šifrirana pred vpisom v Intune, je bil obnovitveni ključ morda povezan z Microsoftovim računom (MSA), ki se uporablja za vpis v napravo med postopkom OOBE.</span><span class="sxs-lookup"><span data-stu-id="04961-107">If the device was encrypted prior to enrolment in Intune, the recovery key may have been associated with the "Microsoft Account" (MSA) used to sign in to the device during the OOBE process.</span></span> <span data-ttu-id="04961-108">V tem primeru mora dostop do datoteke MSA in vpis z njim pokazati naprave, za katere so bili  https://onedrive.live.com/recoverykey shranjeni obnovitveni ključi.</span><span class="sxs-lookup"><span data-stu-id="04961-108">If that was the case, accessing  https://onedrive.live.com/recoverykey and signing in with that MSA should show the devices for which recovery keys were stored.</span></span>

-<span data-ttu-id="b68bd-109">Če je bila naprava šifrirana zaradi konfiguracije prek pravilnika skupine, so lahko informacije o obnovitvi shranjene v imeniku Active Directory.</span><span class="sxs-lookup"><span data-stu-id="b68bd-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>
+<span data-ttu-id="04961-109">Če je bila naprava šifrirana zaradi konfiguracije s pravilnikom skupine, ki temelji na domeni, se informacije o obnovitvi lahko shranijo v imenik Active Directory na mestu uporabe.</span><span class="sxs-lookup"><span data-stu-id="04961-109">If the device was encrypted as a result of configuration through domain-based group policy, the recovery information may be stored in the on-premise Active Directory.</span></span>

+<span data-ttu-id="04961-110">Če ste konfigurirali pravilnik za zaščito končne točke tako, da shrani obnovitveni ključ v imeniku Azure Active Directory, vendar ključ za določeno napravo ni bil prenesen, lahko sprožite prenos tako, da za to napravo zasukate obnovitveni ključ iz konzole MEM.</span><span class="sxs-lookup"><span data-stu-id="04961-110">If you have configured Endpoint protection policy to store the recovery key in Azure Active Directory but the key for a specific device has not been uploaded, you can trigger the upload by rotating the recovery key for that device from the MEM console.</span></span> <span data-ttu-id="04961-111">Če želite več podrobnosti, glejte [Sukanje obnovitvenih ključev za BitLocker.](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys)</span><span class="sxs-lookup"><span data-stu-id="04961-111">For details, see [Rotate BitLocker recovery keys](https://docs.microsoft.com/mem/intune/protect/encrypt-devices#view-details-for-recovery-keys).</span></span>